EISy-as-Py/hardy/README.md

  * __arbitrage.py__        :  Data Pre-Analysis, Transformations, and other preparation to be fed into the learning algorithm.
  * __recognition.py__      :  Setup, training and testing of single convolutional neural network (CNN) or hyperparameters optimization for CNNs.
  * __data_reporting.py__   :  Output and reporting of any/all results.
 Tabular summary of runs, visual performance comparison, as well as parallel coordinate plots and feature maps
- * __yNot.py__             :  Home for everything else that seems useful but doesn't fall into one of the other functions!

  ## Acknowledgment